Version Control with GitVersion Control with Git

 cron: "*/1 * * * *" # every minute

-You can either commit this flow to Git or add it from the built-in editor in the Kestra UI.
-This flow won't be overwritten by the Git reconciliation process.
+Commit this flow to Git or add it via the built-in editor; it won't be overwritten by reconciliation.

 You can also sync namespace files with the example below: